Desbeers/Make-Books/sample book/00 02 Installation.md

 - The `zsh` shell; standard on macOS Catalina; install it on Ubuntu.
 - `rsync`; should be standard...
 - The `Make` program.
 Part of Xcode or grab it from [Homebrew](https://brew.sh) when you are on a Mac.
 Else; do your Linux magic.
+- For a ‘Kobo’ ePub, ‘kepubify’ is needed.
+Get it [here](https://pgaskin.net/kepubify/).

 ## Font